I. MyCase Terms of Service

 Card Brands: Collectively, payment cards bearing the trademarks of MasterCard Incorporated (“MasterCard”), Visa U.S.A., Inc. (“Visa”), Discover Financial Services (“Discover”), and the American Express Company (“American Express”).

-Customer: Merchant’s client who submits a payment to Merchant by payment cards.
+Customer: For purposes of this Section 2, your client who submits a payment to you by payment card.

 Member Bank: A bank that is a member of the Federal Reserve System.

-Merchant Supplier: A third party other than Processor used by you in connection with the Services received hereunder, including but not limited to, software providers, equipment providers, and/or third party processors.
+Merchant Supplier: A third party other than Processor used by you in connection with the Card Services received hereunder, including but not limited to, software providers, equipment providers, and/or third party processors.

-Processor: Vantiv, LLC and its designated Member Bank that is AppFolio’s third-party payment processor for the Services.
+Processor: Vantiv, LLC and its designated Member Bank that is our third-party payment processor for the Card Services.

-3. Acceptable Cards.
-The Service allows you to accept payments initiated with the Card Brands.
+2.3 Acceptable Cards.
+The Card Services allow you to accept payments initiated with the Card Brands.
 We may remove or add cards that we accept at any time without prior notice.
 We will only process cards that receive an authorization from the applicable Card Brand or card issuer.

-4. AppFolio’s Role.
-AppFolio is only a payment service provider and not a bank and does not offer banking or money service business services as defined by the United States Department of Treasury.
+2.4 Our Role.
+We are only a payment service provider and not a bank and do not offer banking or money service business services as defined by the United States Department of Treasury.
 As a merchant payment processor, we merely collect and relay information generated in connection with these payments.
-In order to serve in this role, we must enter into agreements with Card Brands, other processors and banks.
-These third parties may require that our merchant customers enter into an agreement with Processor.
-If you are such a user, we will provide you a “Merchant Services Agreement For Sub-Merchants” that you must execute in order to use the services.
+To serve in this role, we must enter into agreements with Card Brands, other processors and banks.
+These third parties may require that our customers enter into an agreement with Processor.
+If you are such a user, we will provide you a “Merchant Services Agreement For Sub-Merchants” that you must execute in order to use the Card Services.

-5. Applicable Card Brand Rules & Laws.
-The Card Brands require that you and AppFolio comply with their applicable bylaws, rules, and regulations, and any other program or requirement that may be published and or mandated by the Card Brands (“Card Brand Rules”).
+2.5 Applicable Card Brand Rules & Laws.
+The Card Brands require that you and we comply with their applicable bylaws, rules, and regulations, and any other program or requirement that may be published and or mandated by the Card Brands (“Card Brand Rules”).
 The Card Brands have the right to amend their rules and regulations.
-AppFolio may be required to change these terms in connection with amendments to the Card Brand Rules, which are located at:
+We may be required to change this Agreement in connection with amendments to the Card Brand Rules, which are located at: